JuliaAWilkes/JuliaAWilkes/README.md

 - 👋 Hi, I’m @JuliaAWilkes
 - 👀 I’m interested in opportunities to utilize my technical writing/process flow documentation, video tutorials, quick start guides, training, research, business analysis, and project management skills.
-- 🌱 I’m currently learning project management with a focus on Agile methodologies.
+- 🌱 I’m currently learning how to use GitHub... and project management with a focus on Agile methodologies.
 - 💞️ I’m looking to collaborate on learning new technologies and software, breaking down complex steps into easy-to-understand UX/UI content, and teaching others.
 - 📫 How to reach me ...